Coolest Ever Farming Tractor Cakes and Decorating Tips

 I prepared this cake using the Wilton tractor cake pan.
 My second born son was really into tractors, so I made this one for his 4th birthday.
 He loved it.

-I prepared it according to the directions that came with the pan.
-My husband helped fill in some of the stars in the main body of the tractor.
+Firstly, I prepared it according to the directions that came with the pan.
+Then my husband helped fill in some of the stars in the main body of the tractor.
 My hand was pretty sore after I finished, but it was worth it!

 This was one of the most fun cakes I have ever made.
 I wasn’t quite sure how it would look, but the finished product looked great.